Matthew-Petersen04/Data-Scientists-Toolkit-CS1660/README.md

 4. In the command line: docker-compose build

 Once this is completed the project can be run by:
 1. In the command line: docker-compose up
+   *(sometimes the visual studio container does not work, it looks like something is leaving orphans that I cannot figure out, if so try docker-compose up --remove-orphans       instead)*
-2. This should launch the data scientist's toolbox GUI.
+3. This should launch the data scientist's toolbox GUI.

 Special Instructions:
 1. For Spyder the password is randomly generated and can be found in cmd.